-Bryan High School to Perform the Play, November, 2016
+Bryan High School Performs the Play, November, 2016

-Bryon Texas High School will perform the Story of Ethel and Julius Rosenberg by Nina Serrano, Paul Richards, and Judith Binder, forty years after it was written and performed in the San Francisco Bay Area.
-Now revised by Director Jacob Justice, the new production goes on stage November 10, 12, and 14, 2016.
-Jacob Justice is the Byron, Texas, high school teacher who rediscovered the drama on our website, and will produce it with his students this fall.
+Bryan Texas High School drama class performed The Story of Ethel and Julius Rosenberg by Nina Serrano, Paul Richards, and Judith Binder, forty years after it was written and performed in the San Francisco Bay Area.
+Now revised and adapted by director Jacob Justice, the new production went on stage November 8, 10, 12, and 14, 2016.
+Jacob Justice, the Byron, Texas, high school teacher, rediscovered the drama on our website, and produced it with his students.
 He made excellent revisions to the script substituting new characters for the narrator, and giving the story new life.

 About the Play

 The Story of Ethel and Julius Rosenberg is a play written in 1976 by Nina Serrano, Paul Richards and Judith Binder, with original music by Philip Serrano.
 The Rosenbergs were an American Jewish leftist couple caught up in the famous “Atomic spies case” of the 1950’s.
 They were accused by the government of stealing atomic secrets and giving them to the hated enemy, the former Soviet Union.
-Even though, as we all know today, there were no atomic secrets, the Rosenbergs died in the electric chair leaving behind two small boys in 1953 .
+Even though, as we all know today, there were no atomic secrets, the Rosenbergs died in the electric chair leaving behind two small boys in 1953.
 The play tells the Rosenberg’s story from the transcript of their trial and from their letters.
 It was performed on college campuses, on KQED television and KPFA radio and at La Peña Cultural Center in the late 1970’s.
-Nina Serrano played Ethel Rosenberg, Paul Richards played David Greenglass and Judith Binder directed.
-The script has been digitized and made available on the web for new generations to use.
+Nina Serrano played Ethel Rosenberg, Paul Richards played David Greenglass and Judith Binder directed and narrated the play.

 A Tragic Play in the Tradition of Euripides